jumphone/scRef/README.md

 scRef labels (Reference: BrainDev_AllenBrain, [Download](/Reference/BrainDev_AllenBrain/)):

-Please note that this reference may not be suitable for PBMC.
+Please note that this mouse brain reference may not be suitable for human PBMC.

 Smaller number indicates earlier development stage.